e-gineering/gitflow-helper-maven-plugin/README.md

 **The repository properties should follow the following format**, `id::layout::url::uniqueVersion`.

-When using this plugin, the `<distributionManagement>` repository definitions can be completely removed from you pom.xml The following configuration block:
+When using this plugin, the `<distributionManagement>` repository definitions can be completely removed from your pom.xml The following configuration block:

         <distributionManagement>